f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    - Click the **X** in the top right of the Settings window

 #.
-Click the 'Import' button in the top left of the Postman window
+Click the :guilabel:`Import` button in the top left of the Postman window

    |image87|

 #.
-Click the 'Import from Link' tab.
+Click the :guilabel:`Import from Link` tab.
 Paste the following URL into the
-   text box and click 'Import'
+   text box and click :guilabel:`Import`

    .. parsed-literal::